diegoami/DA_ML_Capstone/solution.md

 <!-- All preprocessing steps have been clearly documented.
 Abnormalities or characteristics of the data or input that needed to be addressed have been corrected.
 If no data preprocessing is necessary, it has been clearly justified. -->

 The image dataset has been created extracting frames from video on youtube, and putting them in subdirectories named like the category they belong with.
 This is the main dataset I have been working with.
-These images have also been resized are in 320 x 180  RGB format .
+These images have also been resized are in 320 x 180  RGB format , and normalized.

 While training the benchmark models, images are transformed into grayscale and resized to 80 x 45, but when training the deep learning models we use the original images in color, 320x180.